General Robust Bayes Pseudo-Posterior: Exponential Convergence results with Applications: Application (I): Independent Stationary Models

-\subsection{The cases of Discrete priors: Maximum $R^{(\alpha)}$-posterior estimator}
+\subsection{The Cases of Discrete Priors: Maximum $R^{(\alpha)}$-Posterior Estimator}

-We can derive the exponential consistency of the $R^{(\alpha)}$-posterior Bayes estimators with respect to the bounded loss functions from Theorem \ref{THM:Asymp_R-Est} along with Proposition \ref{PROP:PostConv_iid1}--\ref{PROP:PostConv_iid3} of the previous subsection.
-Here, we consider the particular cases of discrete priors and the most intuitive Bayes estimator under this case, namely the maximum $R^{(\alpha)}$-posterior estimator, in more detail.
+We can derive the exponential consistency of the $R^{(\alpha)}$-Bayes estimators with respect to the bounded loss functions from Theorem \ref{THM:Asymp_R-Est} along with Proposition \ref{PROP:PostConv_iid1}--\ref{PROP:PostConv_iid3}.
+Let us now consider, in more detail, the particular case of discrete priors and the maximum $R^{(\alpha)}$-posterior estimator.